luiscachog/luiscachog.io/content/en/home/landing_author.md

 +++
 widget = "landing_author"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "luiscachog"
-subtitle = "Hey, I'm Luis!"
 author = "luiscachog"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.